Border detention

 According to Article 3(1) of the Aliens Act, in cases other than the Schengen Border Code listed cases, access to the Netherlands shall be denied to the alien who:

-Does not possess a valid document to cross the border, or does possess a document to cross the border but lacks the necessary visa;
+- Does not possess a valid document to cross the border, or does possess a document to cross the border but lacks the necessary visa;

-Is a danger to the public order or national security;
+- Is a danger to the public order or national security;

-Does not possess sufficient means to cover the expenses of a stay in the Netherlands as well as travel expenses to a place outside the Netherlands where their access is guaranteed;[1]
+- Does not possess sufficient means to cover the expenses of a stay in the Netherlands as well as travel expenses to a place outside the Netherlands where their access is guaranteed;[1]

-Does not fulfil the requirements set by a general policy measure.
+- Does not fulfil the requirements set by a general policy measure.

 These grounds are further elaborated in Article 2.1 to 2.11 of the Aliens Decree and Paragraph A1/3 of the Aliens Circular.

 Migrants are mostly detained because they do not fulfil the requirements as set out in Article 3(1)(a) and (c) Aliens Act.[2]
 Migrants, who, after arriving to the Netherlands, apply for asylum, can be detained as well.
 This is based on Article 6(3) read in conjunction with Article 3(3) of the Aliens Act.
 They are kept in detention throughout their asylum procedure.
-Work Instruction 2021/10 lists the cases of exceptions under which the asylum seeker is not subject to the border procedure and is already allowed entry during the asylum procedure (see further Detention of Vulnerable Applicants).[3]
+IND Work Instruction 2022/15 lists the cases of exceptions under which the asylum applicant is not subject to the border procedure and is already allowed entry during the asylum procedure (see further Detention of Vulnerable Applicants).[3]

-Courts have recently been discussing whether beneficiaries of protection from other Member States can be detained at the border.
+In 2021-2022, Courts discussed whether beneficiaries of international protection from other Member States can be detained at the border.
 According to the Regional Court Amsterdam, they should be released from border detention after the IND run its checks on EURODAC, from which emerged they were recognised international protection in another Member State.[4]
 One of the reasons for this exemption is that Article 6(5)(a) of the Schengen Borders Code states that beneficiaries of protection or third country nationals with a visa should be authorised to enter the territory of the Member States for transit purposes to the Member State which granted them a residence permit.
 The Council of State upheld its previous judgements, ruling that EU law does not prohibit automatic application of the border procedure and border detention to everyone who applies for asylum at the border (with the exception of vulnerable persons).[5]

-Territorial detention of asylum seekers
+Territorial detention of asylum applicants

 Detention for the purpose of removal

 Detention for the purpose of removal can be imposed on both third country nationals (TCNs) with and without lawful residence on the basis of Article 59 of the Aliens Act.
-However, third country nationals who can be detained with lawful residence on the basis of Article 59(1)(b) of the Aliens Act are considered as asylum seekers, but, for example, as third country nationals who have applied for a regular permit.
+However, third country nationals who can be detained with lawful residence on the basis of Article 59(1)(b) of the Aliens Act are considered as asylum applicants, but, for example, as third country nationals who have applied for a regular permit.
 Only the detention of third country nationals without lawful residence will be discussed in the following paragraph.

 Conditions